doctrine/orm/docs/en/cookbook/strategy-cookbook-introduction.rst

             $strategy->setBlockEntity($this);
         }

-Now, the important point is that $strategyClassName is a Doctrine 2 field, i.e. Doctrine will persist this value.
+Now, the important point is that $strategyClassName is a Doctrine ORM field, i.e. Doctrine will persist this value.
 This is only the class name of your strategy and not an instance!